Dongbei renaissance: Historical background

 Economic reforms in 1990s China led to privately owned businesses outcompeting state enterprises.
-Corruption and increased competition caused state-owned manufacturing plants to decline, and their employees were laid off en masse.
+Corruption and increased competition caused state-owned manufacturing plants to decline, and their employees were laid off en masse under the name of state policy Xiagang (下岗: step down from the post).
 The resulting economic depression in these areas created urban decay.
-The northeast, more so than other regions, was both economically and culturally enmeshed with the Communist state.
+The northeast, more so than other regions, was economically and culturally enmeshed with the Communist state.
 As a result, it struggled to adapt to a liberalized China.

+The term "东北文艺复兴," or "Dongbei renaissance," was coined by rapper Gem and rock musician Liang Long in 2019 when they guest starred on the comedy television show Roast!

 Notable works

 The popularity of the 2017 song Wild Wolf Disco (野狼Disco (Yěláng Disco)) by underground rapper Gem led to the coining of the term "Dongbei renaissance."
 The song incorporates audio from a livestream done in Dongbei dialect, with a sung chorus in the style of 1990s Cantopop.
 Its verses describe a scene in a nightclub in the 1990s.
 After appearing on the first season of hip hop reality TV show The Rap of China, its nostalgic musical style and lyrics caused the song to go viral.
 As of September 2019, it had been played on Douyin over 1.3 billion times.
 Other musicians associated with the movement include Second Hand Rose and Omnipotent Youth Society.

 The acclaimed 2014 film Black Coal, Thin Ice directed by Diao Yinan was connected to the Dongbei Renaissance, and even said to typify the genre.
 The film is described as a post-industrial neo-noir thriller, along with following works in this vein such as Lou Ye's The Shadow Play, Diao's The Wild Goose Lake, and the 2023 TV series The Long Season.

 The authors Zheng Zhi, Ban Yu, Jia Hangjia, and Shuang Xuetao are notable authors associated with the Dongbei renaissance.
 In particular, Shuang's 2016 collection Moses on the Plain - translated into English as Rouge Street - is noted for ushering in the era of neo-Dongbei literature.
 Works in this movement often depict working-class characters in a setting of urban decay, coping with the aftermath of economic reforms.

 The standup comedians Li Xueqin (a native of Tieling, Liaoning province) and Wang Jianguo also discuss Dongbei culture and have been linked with this movement.